-Updated: April 23, 2024
+Updated: August 28, 2024

 Portugal is known for its mild climate, golden sand beaches, and big waves, so it makes sense that there is a great interest in surfing in Portugal.
 In this article, we’ll look at ten of the best surf beaches in Portugal – what makes them so popular and why you should add them to your list of surf spots.

 Portugal truly is one of the best places in the world to surf.
 The country’s coastline stretches further than the eyes can see, offering different spots ideal for all levels of surfing experience.
+If you’re searching for the perfect waves, consider one of these beautiful surf destinations in our ultimate guide for surfing in Portugal.

 10 Best Places to Surf in Portugal